ddbnl/office365-audit-log-collector/README.md

   -l log_path           Path of log file
   -f                    Output to file.
-  -fP file_output_path  Path of directory of output files -g                    Output to graylog.
+  -fP file_output_path  Path of directory of output files -a                    Output to Azure Log Analytics workspace -aC                   ID of log analytics workspace.
+  -aS                   Shared key of log analytics workspace.
+  -g                    Output to graylog.
   -gA graylog_address   Address of graylog server.
   -gP graylog_port      Port of graylog server.